StikiStock/NeuGlass/README.md

 ## To-do

 - ~~Add a script for random on-page-load hue-rotation filter that makes the theme less repetitive.~~ Done!
+Edit: The hue is now changed into a static degree.
+- Add a blog section.

 ## Author